vSAN supports several single-site deployment enter.

 This network topology works with the Layer 2 implementation where there are multiple racks, and multiple top-of-rack switches, or TORs, connected to a core switch.

 In the following figures, the blue dotted line between the TORs shows that the vSAN network is available and accessible to all the hosts in the vSAN cluster.
-However, the hosts in the different racks communicate to each other over Layer 3, which implies multicast traffic must be routed between the hosts using PIM.
+However, the hosts in the different racks communicate to each other over Layer 3, which implies using PIM to route multicast traffic between the hosts.
 The TORs are not physically connected to each other.

 VMware recommends that all TORs are configured for IGMP Snooping, to prevent unnecessary multicast traffic on the network.
 As there is no routing of the traffic, there is no need to configure PIM to route the multicast traffic.